geoffrich/geoffrich.net/src/posts/marvel-unlimited-by-year.md

 socialImage: 'https://geoffrich.net/images/social/marvel-unlimited-by-year.png'
 ---

-_tl;dr I launched a [new site](https://marvel.geoffrich.net/) where you can see Marvel comics published in a [given year](https://marvel.geoffrich.net/year) and retrieve a [random comic](https://marvel.geoffrich.net/comic/random) available on the Marvel Unlimited app_
+_tl;dr I launched a [new site](https://marvel.geoffrich.net/) where you can see Marvel comics published in a [given year](https://marvel.geoffrich.net/year) and retrieve a [random comic](https://marvel.geoffrich.net/comic/random) available on the Marvel Unlimited app.
+The code is [open source](https://github.com/geoffrich/marvel-by-year) on GitHub._

 On September 9, the Marvel Unlimited app (MU), which lets you read tens of thousands of Marvel's comics for a monthly fee, got a huge update.
 While it added some long awaited features such as unlimited downloads, it also wreaked havoc on users' reading history and libraries and removed some beloved features.